twilio/workshop/docs/voting.rst

 Preventing Cheaters
 -------------------

-Cheaters never prosper, and currently they don't get caught either.
+Cheaters never prosper.
+And currently they don't get caught either.
 Any person can vote any number of times.
 We'll keep track of every number that's voted, only allowing them a single vote.
-To do this, phone numbers will be added to a set and checked before each vote is tallied.
+To do this phone numbers will be added to a set and checked before each vote is tallied.